Leadership - 5 dysfunctions of a team: PowerPoint Template

 Patrick Lencioni 5 dysfunctions of a team: PowerPoint Template [free download]

-Lencioni's 5 dysfunctions of a team outlines the causes of team dysfunctionality and what to be done to overcome each cause.
-It is a well-known model by Patrick Lencioni that many leaders refer to a lot.
-The most effective way as a leader to tackle all 5 dysfunctions of a team is to lead by example and be a positive role model - each and every day.
+Lencioni's five dysfunctions of a team outline the causes of team dysfunctionality and what to be done to overcome each cause.
+It is a well-known model by Patrick Lencioni that many leaders refer to.
+The most effective way for a leader to tackle all five team dysfunctions is to lead by example and be a positive role model - every day.

-The slide deck consists of 6 PowerPoint Slides - 1 slide with the introduction of the model and 5 additional workshop slides on each dysfunction.
-The workshop templates are designed to have a open and honest conversation with your team on possible short commings and to address each of the dysfunctions most teams struggle with.
+The slide deck consists of 6 PowerPoint Slides - 1 slide with the introduction of the model and five additional workshop slides on each dysfunction.
+The workshop templates are designed to have an open and honest conversation with your team on possible shortcomings and to address each of the dysfunctions most teams struggle with.

-As we have all worked in good but also many times not so good teams, it is each team members choice to each day help to build an environment you want to work in.
-The template helps you find a path to a well-functioning and successful team.
+As we have all worked in good but also, many times, not-so-good teams, each team member's choice to help build an environment you want to work in each day.
+The template lets you find a path to a well-functioning and successful team.

 5 dysfunctions of a team assessment

-There are several assessment tools that can be used to measure the five dysfunctions of a team.
+Several assessment tools can be used to measure the five dysfunctions of a team.
 One such tool is the Five Dysfunctions of a Team Assessment, which is based on Patrick Lencioni's model and designed to help teams identify their strengths and areas for improvement.
 The assessment consists of a series of questions that team members answer individually, and then the results are compiled and discussed as a team.

 The assessment measures the following five dimensions:

-- Inattention to results: the team's focus is on collective success and achieving results.
+- Inattention to results: The team focuses on collective success and achieving results.

 - Avoidance of accountability: the level of individual and collective accountability within the team